dbosoft/YaNco/README.md

 A prerequisite to download is having a **customer or partner account** on _SAP Service Marketplace_ and if you are SAP employee please check [SAP Note 1037575 - Software download authorizations for SAP employees](https://launchpad.support.sap.com/#/notes/1037575).
+Download both the x64 and the x86 versions and place then in the repository folder nwrfcsdk/x64 and nwrfcsdk/x86.

 _SAP NW RFC Library_ is fully backwards compatible, supporting all NetWeaver systems, from today, down to release R/3 4.6C.
 You can therefore always use the newest version released on Service Marketplace and connect to older systems as well.